Be on time – arrive 20 minutes (at least) prior to your tee time to allow check-in and preparation.

 Be at the tee box 5 minutes prior to your tee time, ready to tee off.

-A regular 9-hole round of golf should take no more than 2 hours and 15 minutes.
-Par 3’s should normally take 10 minutes, Par 4’s should normally take 15 minutes and Par 5’s are allotted 20 minutes.
+A regular 9-hole round of golf should take no more than 2 hours, 15 minutes.
+Par 3’s should take 10 minutes, Par 4’s should take 15 minutes and Par 5’s are allotted 20 minutes.
 If you are tracking slower than that, take fewer practice swings, walk or drive more quickly to your ball.
 However, the guiding rule is if you cannot see the group in front of you, you are playing too slow.

 Double Par Rule.
 The Beginner, Intermediate, and Mixed Leagues should follow the double par rule to maintain pace of play.
 If you have reached a score that is within 2 strokes of double par before you reach the green, pick up your ball and take it to the green so you can putt.
-For example, if you are playing a Par 4 hole and have hit (yes, whiffs count as a hit) the ball 6 times, you have a current score of 6.
+For example, if you are playing a Par 4 (double par = 8) and have hit the ball 6 times, you have a current score of 6.
 You should pick up your ball and take it to the green so you can putt at least 2 times before reaching double par.
 Keep in mind, if you use the double par rule at all within your round, that score cannot be used for tracking handicaps.

-If you are looking to play in Chapter Championship as a competitor, either individually or on a scramble team, you will want to play on a league that does not use the double par rule, or play on your own so that you can enter four 18-hole scores or eight 9-hole rounds before the scoring deadline.
+If you plan to play in the Local Championship Qualifier as a competitor, either individually or on a scramble team, you will want to play on a league that does not use the double par rule, or play on your own so you can enter four 18-hole scores or eight 9-hole rounds before the scoring deadline.